 What does kimchi aioli taste like?

-Kimchi aioli combines all the best flavors of kimchi – tangy, spicy, and umami-rich with the creamy goodness of aioli for a savory sauce to add tanginess to meals and appetizers.
+Kimchi aioli has the best balance because it’s creamy, tangy, and slightly spicy, so the savory sauce is a great way to add flavor to meals and appetizers.

 Is kimchi always fermented?

-Yes, fermentation is a necessary part of making traditional kimchi.
-The brine and length of time the cabbage (and other vegetables) go through the natural fermentation process gives kimchi its tangy, unique flavor.
+Fermentation is a necessary part of making traditional kimchi.
+The brine and length of time the shredded cabbage (and other vegetables) go through the natural fermentation process gives kimchi its unique flavor.

 Kimchi Aioli